 It also sometimes publishes review and expository articles on specific topics, which are expected to bring valuable information for researchers interested in the fields selected.
 The journal contributes to broadening the coverage of statistics and data analysis in publishing articles based on innovative ideas.
 The journal is also unique in combining traditional statistical science and relatively new data science.
 All articles are refereed by experts.

 Peer Review Process

-This is high quality journal as it is well reviewed and assured by Proffesors specifying on related areas of the studies.
-In addition, the Proffesors are invited from all reputable universities from both Indonesia and abroad with double blind review process.
+This is high quality journal as it is well reviewed and assured by Professors specifying on related areas of the studies.
+In addition, the Professors are invited from all reputable universities from both Indonesia and abroad with blind review process.